apeltzer/CircularMapper/README.md

 ## Build the tool manually

 We are using Gradle (https://gradle.org/) to build our Java applications, so you'd need to install Gradle (2+) and Java (8+) on your machine to build the executable.
-Open the ``build.gradle`` file and delete both `bintray { ... }` sections (once for each tool, circulargenerator and realignsamfile) we use for deploying the CI build to Bintray normally.
-Save the file and next you can run:
+Now run:

 ```bash
 git clone https://github.com/apeltzer/CircularMapper
 cd CircularMapper
 gradle build
 ```
-After that, you should find an executable JAR file in the directory `build/libs/`
+After that, you should find the appropriate JAR files in the subdirectories: `toolname/build/libs/`

 A use-case to use this outside of the EAGER pipeline itself, is available [here](http://circularmapper.readthedocs.io/en/latest/).